ChrisWinters/multisite-robotstxt-manager/readme.txt

 = New Website Added to Network =

-* If all Websites use the saved Network default robots.txt file, click the "update network" button to copy the default robots.txt file over to any new Websites you have.
+* If all Websites use the saved Network default robots.txt file, click the "update setting" button to copy the default robots.txt file over to any new Websites you have.
 * Per Site: Then click the "update website rules" button to copy the default robots.txt file to this Website.

 = Disabling =

-* Disable a Website: To disable the Multisite Robots.txt Manager on a Website, select the Website from the dropdown menu, then click the "change sites" button.
-With the Website's robots.txt file open, click the "disable this website" button.
-This will clear the robots.txt file and sitemap structure settings for this Website only, making the Wordpress default robots.txt file display.
+* Disable a Website: Within the website plugin admin, for each unique website, scroll down and click the "Disable the saved robots.txt file..." checkbox then click the submit button.
+This will disable the robots.txt file the Website only, making the WordPress default robots.txt file display.
-* Disable across the Network: Select the default robots.txt file within the Text Area, click the delete on your keyboard, then click the "publish to network" button.
-You can not save a blank default robots.txt file, but you can publish a blank robots.txt file, which will disable the robots.txt file option for each Website within the Network.

-= Resetting =

-* Reset Default: Something wrong?
-No worries!
-When viewing the Networks robots.txt file, click the "reset to default" button to replace the displayed robots.txt file with the core "coded in" default robots.txt file.
-* Reset Website: To reset a Websites robots.txt file, change to the Website within the dropdown, then click the "reset this website" button to pull in the "Networks Default Robots.txt file" (not the coded in default file).
+* Disable Across Network: Within the network plugin admin, scroll down and click the "Disable saved robots.txt files..." checkbox, then click the submit button.

-= Presets / Examples Tab =
+= Presets

-* This feature allows you to quickly duplicate premade robots.txt files and a sitemap structure url, to either the default network wide robots.txt file or a selected Websites robots.txt file.
+* This feature allows you to quickly duplicate premade robots.txt files and a sitemap structure url to the default network robots.txt file.
+This action does not publish the robots.txt files to the network.
-* To use: Select the Network or a Website from the dropdown.
-Check the box to add a sitemap structure, modify/enter a Sitemap Structure (not required).
-Finally, click the "set as default" button above the robots.txt file example you want to use.

-* Presets can also use the Sitemap URL Structure setting.
-Read above on how to use this feature.

 = Recommended Sitemap Plugins =